project-bluebird/simurgh/README.md

 ## Example usage

-The [example notebook](https://github.com/alan-turing-institute/simurgh/blob/issue/6/example-agent-notebook/examples/Example-pipeline.ipynb) shows how to interact with the simulation using PyDodo and gives a simple example of how to train an AI agent to act as an ATCO.
+The [example notebook](https://github.com/alan-turing-institute/simurgh/blob/master/examples/Example-pipeline.ipynb) shows how to interact with the simulation using PyDodo.

 ## Running locally